Call for papers

 Topics to be addressed by the papers at the conference cover a broad spectrum of research questions, but with a specific emphasis on future challenges for STI policy research.

-Papers may be submitted to one of the following special sessions, organized by scholars in the field:
+Papers will address topics related to the following special sessions, organized by scholars in the field:

 This session starts from the assumption that the new demands that science is facing, have major implications for the relationship between science and policy.
 The role of science for policy has been analyzed for decades, resulting in a vast literature containing different conceptualizations of impact and accounts of processes through which the impact of science can materialize.